XiansAiPlatform/XiansAi.PublicDocs/docs/1-getting-started/2-first-flow.md

 }
 ```

-## Agent Naming
+## Agent Flow Naming

 To customize an agent's name, use the [Workflow] attribute.
-    Format: `<Agent Name>: <Flow Name>`
-    If your Agent only has a single flow, you can skip the `: <Flow Name>` part.
     ```csharp
     [Workflow("My First Agent")]
     public class SimpleFlow: FlowBase
     ```
-    If your Agent has multiple flows, you can specify the flow name.
-    ```csharp
-    [Workflow("My First Agent: Simple Flow")]
-    public class SimpleFlow: FlowBase
-    ```

 !!! warning "Important"
-    Each agent name must be unique within your organization.
+    Each agent flow name must be unique within your organization.
 You can view existing agent definitions in the XiansAI portal.
 !!! abstract "Did you know?"
     Xians.ai supports long-running (persistent) agents.
 This means your agent can be paused for days or months and will automatically resume when the delay period ends.